Explore the program

 The Medical Laboratory Technology Associate in Science degree is a two-year program that incorporates general education and specific medical laboratory technique.
 This program appeals to students who are interested in biology and chemistry and who wish to work in a medical laboratory.

 This is a limited access program with a specialized application process.
 Interested students who want to apply are required to attend an Open House session.
 Check the tabbed box on this page for upcoming session dates, times and locations.
-Also click the categories below for more information about the Medical Laboratory Technology program.
+Also click the categories below for more information about the Medical Laboratory Technology program and view the catalog curriculum.

 The program is accredited through the National Accrediting Agency for Clinical Laboratory Sciences at 5600 North River Road Suite 720, Rosemont, Illinois 60018.
 Telephone: 773-714-8880